80%

 How long does complete documentation take?

 For most Blue Springs businesses, 18 to 30 months for comprehensive operational documentation.
-That's not full-time work.
-It's capturing knowledge as you encounter situations, building documentation incrementally while running the business.
-Faster is possible but creates risk of missing critical knowledge.
-Slower works but delays value creation.
+That's capturing knowledge incrementally while running the business.
 Two years is realistic for building documentation that supports $600,000 to $1 million in value creation.

 Can I sell to an employee who already knows the business?

 Possibly, but even longtime employees don't know what you know.
 They know how to execute the work.
 They don't know how to price it, negotiate with suppliers, handle customer exceptions, make strategic decisions, or run the financial side.
-If you plan to sell to an employee, document everything first.
-Then they're buying a documented system they can execute, not hoping to replicate your intuitive judgment.
-Documentation makes employee buyouts feasible at fair pricing.
+Document everything first.
+Then they're buying a documented system, not hoping to replicate your intuitive judgment.

 What happens if I try to exit without documenting?